 Los Angeles Meal and Rest Breaks Lawyers

-Meal and rest breaks cause employers in Los Angeles much confusion.
+Meal and rest breaks cause employers in Los Angeles substantial confusion.
 This is mainly due to the fact that federal and California break laws request employers to meet different requirements.
-For instance, meal and rest breaks are not required under federal law, however, California labor laws require that both meal and rest breaks must be provided to the employee.
+For instance, meal and rest breaks are not required under federal law, but California labor code requires both meal and rest breaks be provided to employees.

 California Break Laws – California Labor Code Section 226.7

 This section of California labor law details the state rules for meal and rest breaks in the following manner:

 - Employees not classified as exempt are allowed one thirty-minute meal break during the course of each five hours worked.

 - Employees are also allowed to take a ten-minute rest break during each shift of four hours.

 It follows from these rules that each California employee should have at least two ten-minute rest breaks and one thirty minute meal break during the course of an eight-hour workday.
 Companies in violation of these California labor laws are obligated to pay the employee the equivalent of one extra hour per work day.